OwenSteele/RemoteTCPClient/README.md

 ##### By Owen Steele 2020

-*This repo works alongside the other repo ./RemoteTCPServer.git* **The /RemoteTCPServer.git repo is set to private, please conact me (OwenSteele) to gain access privileges**
+*This repo works alongside the other repo ./RemoteTCPServer.git* **The /RemoteTCPServer.git repo is set to private, please contact me (OwenSteele) to gain access privileges**

 #### <ins>Functionality</ins>
 This Client runs on local networks only, multiple clients can be connected at once.